hbhowell/OOP_in_C-/README.md

 # OOP_in_C++_Project
 Object_Oriented_Programming_in_C++_Project

-Repository containing all source files and header files for 3rd year OOP final project.
+Repository containing all source files and header files for 3rd year OOP final project (final two weeks of course).

 Task Description: Design a simple program to be able to create an A.C. circuit with an arbitrary list of components and then return properties of the resultant circuit.